Pandemic’s shift to remote wellness helps Numan raise $40M Series B led by White Star – TechCrunch

 Numan claims men now prefer its model to in-person healthcare meetings.
 In its own survey of 800 subscribers, 88% said that using the service has improved their confidence, while 68% say that using Numan has also improved their relationships, and over half said the effects of the pandemic had given them a more positive impression of using digital healthcare.

-In a statement Sokratis Papafloratos, CEO & founder, Numan said: “This funding is a significant milestone on our journey to help millions of men be healthier.
+In a statement, Sokratis Papafloratos, CEO and founder of Numan, said: “This funding is a significant milestone on our journey to help millions of men be healthier.
 White Star Capital is one of the best investors in our space, and I’m delighted to be working together along with a wider team of brilliant investors.”

 Speaking to me over a call, Papafloratos added that despite there being a lot of competition in the space “this is not a winner-takes-all-market.
 We have 25 languages on the team so we understand the market, patients, regulation, we understand it more in-depth than many competitors.”

-Eric Martineau-Fortin, Founder and Managing Partner, White Star Capital: “Men’s health has been under-served by traditional services and needs innovative businesses to break down barriers and ensure taboos don’t prevent men from being happy and healthy.
+Eric Martineau-Fortin, founder and managing partner, White Star Capital: “Men’s health has been under-served by traditional services and needs innovative businesses to break down barriers and ensure taboos don’t prevent men from being happy and healthy.
 Numan’s digital offering helps men take charge of their health discreetly and decisively.
 We’re incredibly excited by Sokratis and his team, and look forward to working with them as they grow.”